 Docker Compose downloads a test image and runs it in a container.
 In this case,

-hello-world image is used, so above command prints message and exits.
+hello-world image is used, so the above command prints the message and exits.

 Uninstall Docker Compose

 If you want to completely remove Docker Compose, just delete the binary file: